 Digital Twins Support Sustainability

 Digital twins are on the rise.
-According to research, the global digital twin market was valued at US$3.1 billion in 2020 and is projected to reach US$48.2 billion by 2026.
+According to research, the global digital twin market was valued at US$3.1 billion in 2020 and is projected to reach US$48.2 billion by 2026—more than 15 times its size in 2020.

 Digital twins also promote sustainability for both new builds and existing structures.
 As Integrated Environmental Solutions notes, digital twins can integrate data from a number of sources and understand real-world conditions, such as energy flows, environmental conditions, and the makeup of materials.